schubergphilis/paleofuturistic_python/docs/about.md

 # About

+This project is meant as an enterprise-ready template for developing Python packages.
+If that bar is a bit too high for you, then you can checkout [Straight to the Money 💰](https://github.com/Carlovo/straight_to_the_money).
-This is a detached fork of [Straight to the Money 💰](https://github.com/Carlovo/straight_to_the_money).
+Paleofuturistic Python is a detached fork of Straight to the Money 💰.
-Check it out if this template is a bit too involved for you and you want to go with something more simple.